I'm a member

-Functional MRI is an activation method that uses sequences based on T2-weighted blood oxygen (BOLD).
+Functional MRI is an activation method that uses sequences based on T2-weighted blood oxygen level-dependent (BOLD) response.
 These studies are often done on MR scanners with field strengths of 1.5 Tesla or greater.
-The interhemispheric difference between activated volumes in the left and right hemispheric regions of interest is calculated as the laterality index, which ranges from -1 to 1.
+The interhemispheric difference between activated volumes in the left and right hemispheric regions of interest is calculated as the laterality index (LI), which ranges from -1 to 1.
 A positive laterality index is considered left-dominant, while a negative laterality index is right dominant.
 Functional MRI-determined laterality indices may be derived for several different functional areas (regions of interest) that include either Broca’s area (language production) or Wernicke’s area (language comprehension).
 Various thresholds (e.g., -0.1 to +0.1, or -0.5 to +0.5) have been proposed to differentiate laterality from bilaterality.
 Bilateral activation patterns can result from the detection of language-associated, but not language-essential cortex.
 Therefore, bilateral activation is not necessarily indicative of a bilateral distribution of language-essential cortex and may be task dependent.
 In addition, sensitivity and specificity may change with the application of different statistical thresholds.

-POLICYFunctional MRI is considered medically necessary as a complementary test in the preoperative evaluation of patients with refractory epilepsy or brain tumors who are candidates for neurosurgery when the lesion is in close proximity to an eloquent area of the brain (e.g., controlling verbal or motor fuction) and testing is expected to have an important role in assessing the spatial relationship between the lesion and eloquent brain area.
+POLICYFunctional MRI may be considered medically necessary as a complementary test in the preoperative evaluation of patients with refractory epilepsy or brain tumors who are candidates for neurosurgery when the lesion is in close proximity to an eloquent area of the brain (e.g., controlling verbal or motor fuction) and testing is expected to have an important role in assessing the spatial relationship between the lesion and eloquent brain area.

 Functional MRI is considered investigational for all other applications.